DecodedCo/brand.decoded.com/pages/colors.md

 Use yellow to highlight important information, but don’t use it for random small accents.
 At any given time there should be a maximum of 4 yellow elements on a page/in a browser window, including the logo.

+Note that we use a slight off-white and a very dark grey on screen, but full process black and white in print.
+This is to reduce eye strain on screen.

 ## Warm Greys

 <div class="swatches grid">